Transcript

 00:05:51 Speaker 1

 Wow, that’s awesome.
-And it it sounds like the copilot of today is is not exactly the
+And it it sounds like the copilot of today is not exactly the

 00:06:18 Speaker 2

-your point, making it’s a different tool today than it was just just days ago.
+your point, it’s a different tool today than it was just days ago.
 It seems so.

 So definitely return retry.
-Keep going back to that that well.
-And if you’ve not yet start to
+Keep going back to that well.
+And if you’ve not yet started to

-To use so we can dig deeper into those topics.
-But if you’ve tried it before and we’re
+have another discussion.
+Maybe on that topic around misunderstandings of the risks or the concerns or how to use so we can dig deeper into those topics.
+But if you’ve tried it before and were

 underwhelmed or saw a flash of inspiration, but then once you started peeling back the